zillow/redux-inputs/README.md

 import { Provider } from 'react-redux';
 import thunk = from 'redux-thunk';

-const inputsConfig = {
+// Define configuration for this form.
+A single input named 'email' with a default value and a function to determine validity. const inputsConfig = {
     email: {
         defaultValue: 'test@example.com',
         validator: (value) => typeof value === 'string' && value.indexOf('@') >= 0
     }
 };

-const reducer = combineReducers({
+// Create redux store with a reducer created with the createInputsReducer function. const reducer = combineReducers({
     inputs: createInputsReducer(inputsConfig)
 });
 const store = createStore(reducer, applyMiddleware(thunk));

+// Define our own Field component, and wrap it in a ReduxInputsWrapper to easily create a compatible input component.
-const Field = ({id, value, error, onChange, errorText}) => (
+// Integration with other ui component libraries, such as material-ui, would be done here. const Field = ({id, value, error, onChange, errorText}) => (
     <div>
         <input name={id} value={value} onChange={(e) => onChange(e.target.value)}/>